vimich/vimich.github.io/README.md

 You can find the workflow file in `.github/workflows/build-pipeline.yml`.
 Github Actions will automatically detect all workflows that are located in this folder.

 Let us first start with a little introduction to how a workflow file is set up.
 The file is written in `YAML` format and stands for *YAML ain’t markup language* (a recursive acronym), which emphasizes that YAML is for data, not documents.
-Under you can see an example `.yaml`/`.yml` file
+Under you can see an example of a `.yaml`/`.yml` file

 ```yaml
 name: This is a workflow